MrYZhou/code-gen-server/README.md

 ```bash
 docker-compose up -d
 ```
-if you want build a docker images,you can use dockerfile. such as
+if you want build a docker image,you can use dockerfile. such as
 ```bash
 docker build -t fastweb .